mybema/mybema-config/readme.md

 ==================
 You should also the the following accounts and credentials.
 If you don't, please refer to the [alternative installation](https://github.com/mybema/mybema-config/wiki/Alternative-installation) wiki page in this repository for instructions.

-* A working DigitalOcean account
+* A working DigitalOcean account.
+If you do not have one, you can [create a DigitalOcean account](https://www.digitalocean.com/?refcode=e6bfd2d65bc7) with $10 free credit.
 * A set of SSH keys uploaded to DigitalOcean.
 You can do that [here](https://cloud.digitalocean.com/ssh_keys)
 * An Amazon S3 account and access tokens